goransle/react-getting-started-video-script/README.md

 # Highcharts React Video Script

-This project contains the script and assets for a "Getting Started" video for the Highcharts React wrapper.
+This project contains the script and assets for a "Getting Started" video for Highcharts for React.

 ## Generating the Preview Video